 BEFORE: There was a delay in the start of the project, attributable to circumstances beyond the control of all relevant parties.
 Progress came to a standstill, and no one was prepared to undertake the assessment of the problem and determination of the solution.
 An unexpected shift in roles placed this duty on myself.

 AFTER: The project got off to a late start due to circumstances beyond our control.
 We could not move forward, and no one stepped forward to take the lead in figuring out what went wrong.
 Despite my junior status, I decided to undertake this challenge.

 The second version clearly sounds more natural, and the uses of "our," "we," and "I" make the reader sense that the writer has a more personal stake in the problem.
 There are several differences worth noting.

 Be careful that your tone does not come across as flippant or overly sarcastic.
-Slight irony is good, and self-deprecating humor can be effective, because it shows that you do not take yourself too seriously.
+Slight irony is good, and self-deprecating humor can be effective, because it shows that you don't take yourself too seriously.